 The Employer may assign the vacation time when the appointment is made.
+The designated vacation period for these appointments will be immediately prior to the seasonal layoff each calendar year unless the Employer assigns the vacation time at the time the appointment is made.
 Should employees desire time off outside the designated vacation period, the Employer shall grant the request where operationally feasible, which may reduce the appointment duration.

 Any unused vacation at the time of the longest layoff scheduled in the fiscal year will be paid out prior to the commencement of the layoff.
-No carry-over of such credits will be accommodated.